-Last month(coincidentally last year) I happened to travel to Bangalore with my family.
-It was a short trip for 2 days.
-My family is not at all into travelling so I didn’t have much expectation from the 2 days’ trip.
-The first day I had to accompany my parents and didn’t have any time left for site seeing.
+Last month, I traveled to Bangalore with my family for a short two-day trip.
+Since my family isn’t into traveling, I didn’t have high expectations.
+On the first day, I had to accompany my parents and didn’t have time for sightseeing.